Squirkey89/Sport-Quiz/README.md

 ## Home screen <div id='id-home'>

 The home screen is the first thing a user sees when they open the program.
 The title of the game is displayed on the home screen.
 There is an input field below it.
 Users are asked to enter their name here.
-In the future, this computer will be able to refer back to the user by name.
+Once the name is entered the computer will be able to refer back to the user by name.
 The user is then prompted to press enter to return to the main menu.
 &nbsp;

 ![homescreen](https://user-images.githubusercontent.com/91072896/154067753-306850b1-e98b-4e97-b566-b1cbf0175117.png)